Don't be fooled by fraud attempts targeting you or a loved one. Visit our Fraud Prevention Center for tips to help keep your identity secure.

 Shred Day is a FREE benefit to Cinfed members and the community.
 A large turnout is expected which may result in extensive traffic.
 Please be patient or make plans to return to the branch later in the day.

 Note: Donations of canned goods will be accepted and provided to neighborhood food banks.
+Cash donations can also be made on sight to the Ruth Lyons Children's fund.

 It is recommended to bring loose papers inside boxes or containers (limit of 4 per vehicle) that will be emptied and returned to you.
 Two spaces will be designated for parking and unloading.
 We ask that you please open your trunk BEFORE being assisted.